-ADVICE NOTES
+PART 1B - ADVICE NOTES

-- 1. All building site managers must take all action necessary to ensure building materials and / or machinery on construction sites are secured immediately following the first cyclone watch and that relevant emergency telephone contacts are provided to Council officers, prior to commencement of works. - 2.
-This approval does not negate the requirement for compliance with all other relevant Local Laws and other statutory requirements. - 3.
-For information relating to the Planning Act 2016 log on to www.dsdmip.qld.gov.au.
-To access the FNQROC Development Manual, Local Laws and other applicable Policies, log on to www.douglas.qld.gov.au.
+- 1. This approval, granted under the provisions of the Planning Act 2016, shall lapse six (6) years from the day the approval takes effect. - 2.
+All building site managers must take all action necessary to ensure building materials and / or machinery on construction sites are secured immediately following the first cyclone watch and that relevant emergency telephone contacts are provided to Council officers, prior to commencement of works.

+3. This approval does not negate the requirement for compliance with all other relevant Local Laws and other statutory requirements.